YiteWang/YiteWang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Scientist at ByteDance, working on large language models for code generation.
+I’m a Research Scientist at Snowflake AI Research, where I train reasoning models and LLM agents, especially for structured data.
+Before that, I was a Research Scientist on Bytedance’s Seed‑Foundation‑Code team.

-Previously, I was a Ph.D. student working on **Deep Learning** at University of Illinois at Urbana-Chamapign.
-I was advised by [Prof. Ruoyu Sun](https://ruoyus.github.io/) and co-advised by [Prof. Naira Hovakimyan](http://naira.mechse.illinois.edu/).
-During the first year of my Ph.D., I worked with [Prof. Justin Sirignano](https://jasirign.github.io/) on deep learning for computational fluid mechanics (CFD).
-During my master's degree, I worked with [Prof. Kyle Smith](https://kcsmith.mechse.illinois.edu/) on computational methods for energy storage systems.
+I earned my Ph.D. from the University of Illinois at Urbana‑Champaign under [Prof. Ruoyu Sun](https://ruoyus.github.io/), with co‑advising from [Prof. Naira Hovakimyan](http://naira.mechse.illinois.edu/).
+In my first year I collaborated with [Prof. Justin Sirignano](https://jasirign.github.io/) on deep‑learning for computational fluid dynamics (CFD), and during my master’s studies I worked with [Prof. Kyle Smith](https://kcsmith.mechse.illinois.edu/) on numerical simulation for energy storage systems.

-**Research interest:** Efficient Deep Learning; Natural Language Processing; Computer Vision; Generative Models; Graph Neural Networks (GNN); Numerical Methods.
+**Research interests:** Reasoning Models; Agent; Efficient Deep Learning; Natural Language Processing; Computer Vision; Numerical Methods.

 ## News

+**[April.
+2025]** I have joined Snowflake AI Research working on reasoning models and LLM Agents.

 **[May.
-2024]** I have joined ByteDance as a Research Scientist.
+2024]** I have joined ByteDance Seed-Foundation-Code as a Research Scientist working on LLM for code.

 **[Mar.
 2024]** I have successfully defended my Ph.D. thesis!